ADALabUCSD/Vista/README.md

     $ ./download_data.sh
     $ python generate_data.py
 ```
-4. Ingest the generated strucutured data file (amazon.csv or foods.csv) and images into HDFS.
+4. Ingest the generated structured data file (amazon.csv or foods.csv) and images into HDFS.
 Alternatively any other input data can be also used.
 Strucutured file should confirm to the {ID, X_str, y} format without the header and the images directory should contain the resized RGB images (227*227) named after the ID (e.g. ID.jpg).
 ```
     $ hadoop fs -put ./foods.csv    /foods.csv
     $ hadoop fs -put ./images       /images